 Although requirements differ for Subpart 1 and Subpart 2 programs, all agencies receiving Part D funds are required to:

-In order for students of a facilities or State agency in Arkansas to receive services provided with Title I, Part D funds, the facility:
+In order for students of a facility or state agency in Arkansas to receive services provided with Title I, Part D funds, the facility:

-Title I, Part D funds, in Arkansas, are only available to residential delinquent facilities.
+Services from Title I, Part D funds, in Arkansas, are only available to residential delinquent facilities or at-risk facilities.
 Funding generated for Title I, Part D is determined through a formula based on census counts and data collected from the facility.
 This is called the Annual Count.
-The State Part D coordinator will work with both current and potentially funded agencies to identify children and youth who are delinquent.
-This report is required annually for all States.
+The State Part D coordinator will work with both current and potentially funded agencies to identify children and youth who are delinquent. or at-risk.
+This report is required annually for all states.
 No sampling or estimating is allowed in preparation of the report.
 Since these data will generate Federal funds, they are subject to audit and must be supportable from documented records.

 Preliminary amounts are released by the USDOE by May of each year and the Federal Grants Management office of ADE completes final allocations by the beginning of August.
 The allocation notifications usually follow in the form of a Commissioner’s Memo issued by ADE.
-The Commissioner’s Memo includes a list of eligible facilities and the school district of which the institution is located.
+The Commissioner’s Memo includes a list of eligible facilities and the school from which funding will flow.
 This school district will be the entity that takes fiduciary responsibility.
 Funds generated by the delinquent eligibles create a separate allocation for the school district or state agency and must be used to provide Title I services to children residing in these institutions.

 Remember, grant amounts are based on data submitted the previous year.
 Grant awards are effective up to 27 months following the award date; however, funds may be reallocated for non-response, not meeting initial deadline, not heeding deadlines for follow-up information or failing to submit reports in a timely manner.